-Women in explicit films despise pornography.
+Many women in explicit films despise pornography.
 Many of these women are high school dropouts or girls that have been exploited and sexually abused.
 Drawn by the potential of making large sums of money, women are manipulated, mistreated, and threatened to perform deviant acts or leave without pay and the prospect of never working again.
 As a result, thousands of women have turned to drugs and alcohol to cope with the physical and emotional damage they’ve sustained in the business.
 Contrary to the claims made by some within the industry, there is no sexual empowerment for women in pornography.

 Pornography Addiction and Escalation